hristiyan96/SportsEquipmentStore/README.md

-The Sports Equipment Store is a web application built using ASP.NET Core MVC.
-It allows users to browse, purchase, and manage sports equipment for various categories, including fitness, outdoor sports, and water sports.
-The application features functionalities such as category management, product listing, customer reviews, order management, and more.
-It uses Entity Framework Core for database operations and supports a user-friendly interface for seamless navigation and shopping experience.
+# Sports Equipment Store

+An ASP.NET Core MVC application for managing sports equipment sales.
+Users can browse products, view details, add items to a cart, and complete purchases.
+Includes admin tools for managing categories, products, and orders.

+## Features
+- Product management
+- Category-based browsing
+- Shopping cart and checkout
+- Customer authentication
+- Responsive design

+## How to Run
+1. Clone this repository.
+2. Run `dotnet restore` to install dependencies.
+3. Use `dotnet run` to start the application.

+## Technologies
+- ASP.NET Core MVC
+- Entity Framework Core
+- SQL Server
+- Bootstrap